It only takes a small patch to start container gardening. Even a tiny yard, patio, or balcony provide room for several potted plants.

 - When you shower, catch that first stream of water you run until the water’s hot enough.
 This is completely fresh, clean tap water.

 - You can water plants with used bathwater, as long as it’s relatively clean.
-That is: no bubble bath, bath oils, bath salts, and no major grease or substances from working on cars or something like that.
+That is: no bubble bath, bath oils, bath salts, and no grease or substances from working on cars or something like that.

 - If your shower has enough room, keep a bucket in there to capture some of your shower water.
 Use this to water plants.